-The Harold V. Felton Conference Room is available for community gatherings of civic, cultural and educational nature.
-It may not be used for private social functions (wedding receptions, showers, parties, etc.), commercial purposes (unless for training or interviews), political meetings or events, or religious worship services.
+The library conference room's are available for community gatherings of civic, cultural and educational nature.
+[During normal library hours]. they may not be used for private social functions (wedding receptions, showers, parties, etc.), commercial purposes (unless for training or interviews), political meetings or events, or religious worship services.
 Meetings that would interfere with the function of the library because of noise or other factors, or those that use hazardous materials in classes or demonstrations are not permitted.
 All persons attending the meetings are subject to library rules and regulations.

 All exhibits must be approved by the Library Director prior to the showing.

 Bookings will be on a first-come, first-served basis.

 No admission fee may be charged.
 The Library Director reserves the right of final refusal for requests for use of the rooms.
 The Library Director has the right to determine if the requested use falls into the accepted categories.
 The general library staff will be responsible for the mechanics of the reservations and they will follow all library rules and regulations.